calacademy-research/eDNA_blast/README.md

  ~/dbcAmplicons/bin/dbcAmplicons abundance -S samplesheet.txt -O abundance_output -F 16S.fixrank  --biom > 16S.abundance.log

 ```
 Abundance tables are supported by phyloseq and qiime for analysis.
+The script "create_abundance.sh" is hardcoded
+to perform these steps